scala/docs.scala-lang/_sips/process-specification.md

 For instance, if the Committee is made of 11 members, at least 6 members have to vote "Advance" for the SIP to move to the next stage.

-If there was a strict majority in favor of "Advance", the PR for the SIP Merged at this point.
+If there was a strict majority in favor of "Advance", the PR for the SIP is Merged at this point.
 Otherwise, a second vote between
 Reject and Keep will be used.
 A proposal needs more than 50% "Reject" votes to be rejected in that case.
 Otherwise, it is kept.